Skip to content

 10. Arc.dev

-Arc.dev (formerly CodementorX) is a global remote talent marketplace that uses AI to quickly match companies with professionals from a pre-screened network of ~450,000 individuals.
+Arc.dev (formerly CodementorX) is a global remote talent marketplace that uses AI to quickly match companies with professionals from a pre-screened network of ~450,000 individuals across 190+ countries.
 A key advantage of Arc.dev is its role diversity; you can hire not just developers, but also designers, product managers, and marketers.
-It offers flexible hiring models, supporting both hourly freelancers and full-time permanent placements.
+It offers flexible hiring models, supporting both hourly freelancers and full-time permanent placements with a two-week risk-free trial.

 • AI-Driven Matching: Instant shortlists and smart filtering speed up hiring.